soggyfox/SentimentBasedTradingSignals/README.md

 ## Future Works
 To test your new founded trading strategies in real time, you can use twitters API which allows you to get tweets in real time.
 From here you can trade based on your indicators.
-Platforms such as binance allow easy connection to a tarding bot by use of the biancne API.
+Platforms such as binance allow easy connection to a TRADING bot.
+This can be achieved by availing of the biancne API.

 use the command pip install python-binance.
 See docs here https://pypi.org/project/python-binance/